dipakrasal2009/Tekton/Tekton-CICD/README.md

-# Tekton CI Pipeline with GitHub Webhook Automation
+# Tekton CI/CD Pipeline with GitHub Webhook Automation

-This project provides a complete Continuous Integration (CI) pipeline using Tekton that automatically builds and pushes Docker images to Docker Hub whenever you push code to your GitHub repository.
+This project provides a complete Continuous Integration and Continuous Deployment (CI/CD) pipeline using Tekton that automatically builds Docker images, pushes them to Docker Hub, and deploys your application to Kubernetes whenever you push code to your GitHub repository.

 ## 🎯 What This Pipeline Does

+### Continuous Integration (CI)
-1. **Monitors GitHub Repository** - Listens for push events via webhooks
+1. **Monitors GitHub Repository** – Listens for push events via webhooks.
-2. **Clones Source Code** - Automatically clones the exact commit that triggered the pipeline
+2. **Clones Source Code** – Automatically clones the exact commit that triggered the pipeline.
-3. **Builds Docker Image** - Uses your Dockerfile to build container images
+3. **Builds Docker Image** – Uses your Dockerfile to build container images.
-4. **Tags with Commit SHA** - Tags images with short commit SHA (e.g., `myapp:a1b2c3d4`)
+4. **Tags with Commit SHA** – Tags images with short commit SHA (e.g., `myapp:a1b2c3d4`).
-5. **Pushes to Docker Hub** - Automatically publishes images to your Docker Hub repository
+5. **Pushes to Docker Hub** – Publishes images to your Docker Hub repository.

+### Continuous Deployment (CD)
+6. **Patches Kubernetes Deployment** – Updates your app with the newly built image tag.
+7. **Manages Rollout** – Kubernetes safely deploys the new version to your cluster.
+8. **Verifies Deployment** – Confirms the rollout completed successfully.

 ## 📋 Prerequisites

-Before starting, ensure you have:

-- ✅ **Kubernetes cluster** (minikube, kind, or cloud cluster)
+- ✅ **Kubernetes cluster** (minikube, kind, or cloud cluster).
-- ✅ **kubectl** configured to access your cluster
+- ✅ **kubectl** configured to access your cluster.
-- ✅ **tkn CLI** installed (Tekton CLI)
+- ✅ **tkn CLI** installed (Tekton CLI).
-- ✅ **Docker Hub account** with username and password/token
+- ✅ **Docker Hub account** with username and password/token.
-- ✅ **GitHub repository** with a Dockerfile
+- ✅ **GitHub repository** with a Dockerfile.
-- ✅ **ngrok account** (for webhook exposure) - Sign up at https://ngrok.com
+- ✅ **ngrok account** (for webhook exposure) – Sign up at <https://ngrok.com>.

 ## 🚀 Step-by-Step Deployment Guide